MKilani/EgyVoc/distribution_0.0.10/README.md

 * ā2 = vowel /ā/ next to k, may be spelled with U already in Period 1 (see Kilani 2019)
 * a2 = vowel /a/ next to k, may be spelled with U already in Period 1 and 2 (see Kilani 2019)
-* a3 = vowel /a/ next to ʕ and etymological pharyngeals, it does not not undergo the shift /a/ > /o/
+* a3 = vowel /a/ next to ʕ and etymological pharyngeals, it does not undergo the shift /a/ > /o/

 * U = back vowel, spelled with w (see [Kilani 2019](references/bibliography.md))
 * A = non-back vowel or no vowel, spelled with ꜣ or with nothing (see [Kilani 2019](references/bibliography.md))